-- 1. For each site gather the details of their RADIUS server(s), realm(s) and a technical contact.
+- 1. Gather the details of their RADIUS server(s), realm(s) and a technical contact.
 This would include IP address(es)/hostname(s), non standard ports, any load balancing and whether they support Status Server. - 2.
-Configure your RRPS for the above, generating suitable shared secrets.
+Configure your Federation RADIUS servers for the above generating suitable shared secrets.
 The configuration should, obviously, include the client/server information to allow communications between RADIUS servers and suitable routing of the realms. - 3.
 Share these shared secrets and the details of your RADIUS server with the site technical contact, securely. - 4.
 The site should then configure their end. - 5.
-RFO should then provide Jisc with the following information about the site (This is all put onto our wiki and made available to all sites for troubleshooting, incident and audit purposes): - 1.
+SWAN should then provide Jisc with the following information about the site: - 1.
 Realm(s) - 2.
 Name and location of the site - 3.
 Name, position, email and phone number of the technical contact for the site - 4.
-Help desk (website, phone number, openings times) for the site. - 6.
-The site can then test outgoing connectivity either using credentials supplied by the Federation, or the ones provided by Jisc.
-Incoming connectivity can be tested using the website provided by Jisc with local site credentials. - 7.
-The site is provided with a login to Jisc's App site so that they can populate Govroam locations on a map.
+Help desk (website, phone number, openings times) for the site.